 Failing to do so may land you in a guessing state when it comes to how well done the food is, take it out too quick, leave it in too long, or cook it with un-even temperatures, and your food may not perform well on its plate.
 So, the warm-up is essential for everyone.
 It is so crucial that if you only had 30 min to workout, going through a warm-up progression would be the best thing you could do for your body.

 Now let's discuss how different a warm-up can be; when it comes to warming up a body for a workout, intentions matter.
 The intention always matters.
 If the goal were to DRIVE 100 miles as fast as you can, you would not start the journey by walking the first 25.
 A high-performing, high-octane athlete like a professional football player's million-dollar careers relies on their bodies' structural integrity.
 Their bodies take on much stress because of what they must do physically during a game or practice.
 A high-octane athlete's typical warm-up in the off-season would run about 30-45 min depending on what the session required that day.
-It would start by addressing their muscle/structural imbalances (see stretching article); you shouldn't build a house on a bad foundation.
+It would start by addressing their muscle/structural imbalances, one of many reasons why stretching is important.
+You shouldn't build a house on a bad foundation.

 From here, they would move to a general warm-up for about 5-10 min on a bike or jump rope, followed by some dynamic stretching.
 After the body is corrected and warm, they would move into some drills to activate the central nervous system.
 Finally, they would finish with more intense movements that mimic the upcoming session's skills or lifts.
 The warm-up is a progression, so it starts light and grows in intensity.
 Again, intention matters, so this warm-up (or any warm-up) is in place to prime the athlete's body for the more intense session to come with these two things in mind.
 The safety and security of the athlete, and to maximize the gains!!
 More intense sessions will require longer warm-ups.